 The first day trip to Chitwan

-Short description: I caught the bus going to Sauraha in the last moment and spent most of the day on the road.
-In the evening, I analyzed the jungle activities of the travel companies spread along the main street in Sauraha.
+Short Description: I caught the bus going to Sauraha at the last moment and spent most of the day on the road.
+In the evening, I analyzed the jungle activities of the travel companies along the main street in Sauraha.

-In the morning, I had a bus ticket for Sauraha.
+In the morning, I had a bus ticket to Sauraha.
 Om (the landlord of my guesthouse in Patan) had bought it for me while I was traveling through the villages of the Kathmandu Valley.
-To take the bus, I had to go to the bus stand in Kantipath, in Kathmandu.
-Preventively charged, my phone was completely discharged though and the alarm didn’t ring at all.
-My wristwatch ran out of battery too, and I had no idea what time it was when I woke up.
+To take the bus, I had to go to the bus station in Kantipath, in Kathmandu.
+Even though I had charged it, my phone was completely discharged in the morning and the alarm didn’t ring at all.
+My wristwatch ran out of battery too, and I had no idea what time was when I woke up.

-I looked out of the window and saw it was light outside, so I thought maybe it was time to leave for the bus stand.
+I looked out of the window and saw it was light outside, so I thought maybe it was time to leave for the bus station.
 At the front desk of my guesthouse from Patan, I saw the real hour and hurried up.
-I was very tardy.
-By that hour, I was supposed to be already in the bus station.
+I was very late.
+By that hour, I was supposed to be already at the bus station.
 In the street, I negotiated a taxi, but not too much, because I was in a hurry.
-The taxi driver was driving like crazy just to get me in time to the bus station, so I had to ask him not to kill me, though.
+The taxi driver was driving like crazy just to get me in time to the bus station, so I had to ask him to slow down a bit.

 The bus station in Kantipath was a long line of buses, exclusively for tourists, parked along the street.
-I think the line had at least one kilometer.
+The line of buses had at least one kilometer in length.
 My phone was still discharged, so I asked the taxi driver to call the agent and find out which bus I had to get on for Sauraha.
-I took my luggage out of the taxi, paid the taxi driver, and went to the bus the taxi driver pointed.
+I took my luggage out of the taxi, paid the ride to the taxi driver, and went to the bus the taxi driver pointed.
 I asked “Chitwan?,” but I got a negative answer and the agent didn’t pay attention to me at all.
 I waved back to the taxi driver.
 He came and talked to the agent, and I went back to the taxi with him.
-He drove me 400 meters down the street to the bus number 697, where I finally occupied a seat.
+He drove me 400 meters down the street to bus number 697, where I finally occupied a seat.

-The road was good as long as it headed toward Pokhara.
-When it turned south toward Bharatpur, it became a veritable off road, full of a suffocating white dust.
-The bus ran with the door and all the windows open, and everywhere inside was full of a smothery dust.
-When we finally reached Sauraha, I found out that the bus stand was actually in the middle of the field, outside of the village.
+The road was good as long as it went toward Pokhara.
+When it turned south toward Bharatpur, it became a veritable off-road full of suffocating white dust.
+The bus ran with the door and all the windows open, and everywhere inside was full of smothery dust.
+When we finally reached Sauraha, I found out the bus station stood in the middle of the fields outside of the village.

 I called my guesthouse, but they couldn’t come and pick me up.
-All the taxi drivers literally jumped on me.
-In the end, I agreed with a jeep taking two other travelers to give me a ride to the Evergreen Ecolodge, where I was supposed to stay.
-There I had booked a ‘nest’ – actually a small cottage made of wattle, with only a mattress inside.
-But in my nest I had a mosquito net, electricity, a small balcony and a bench of my own.
+All taxi drivers jumped on me.
+In the end, I agreed with a jeep taking two other travelers to give me a ride to Evergreen Ecolodge, where I had booked accommodation.
+My room was called a ‘nest’ – a small wattle cottage with only a mattress on the floor.
+I also had a mosquito net, electricity, a small balcony, and a bench.

-Sauraha is a village of the Tharu ethnic groups.
-It is situated in the buffer zone of the Chitwan National Park, listed as a UNESCO heritage site.
-For this reason, tourism exploded in the village and the place had countless accommodations everywhere.
-In Sauraha it’s something common to see elephants walking down the street, and it seems that there was also a rhino that had its daily walks through the village.
+Sauraha was a village of the Tharu ethnic groups.
+It was situated in the buffer zone of Chitwan National Park (listed as a UNESCO heritage site).
+This is why tourism had exploded in the village and the place had countless accommodations everywhere.
+In Sauraha, it was normal to see elephants walking down the street, and it seemed there was also a rhino who had its daily walks through the village.
 In the evening, I explored Sauraha and most of the travel companies within the village center.
 I carefully studied the jungle activities and tried to choose the ‘best’ one.
-When I was about to go back to my nest of wattle, an American girl, Lisa, asked me if I would be interested in sharing the price of a jungle walk with her, which I did.
+When I was about to go back to my wattle nest, an American girl, Lisa, asked me if I would be interested in sharing the price of a jungle walk with her (which I eventually did).

 The second day in Sauraha

-Short Description: I walked through the jungle all day long, with Lisa and our two guides.
-We saw gharial crocodiles, a one-horned rhinoceros, spotted deer, peacocks and two leeches bit me.
+Short Description: I walked with Lisa and our two guides through the jungle all day long.
+We saw gharial crocodiles, one-horned rhinoceros, spotted deer, peacocks, and two leeches bit me.

-During the morning, we walked along the Rapti River, at the limit of the jungle.
+During the morning, we walked along the Rapti River at the limit of the jungle.
 Ramo stayed in front of the group, Basanthe at the back, while I and Lisa were staying in the middle, carefully protected.
 A leech bit my leg and Basanthe took it off with a stick.
 After that, I had to put on protections over my trousers and shoes.
 Along the riverbanks, we spotted many gharial crocodiles from a distance.
-They eat and attack anything, and during summer they stay in the water to refresh themselves.
+Gharials eat and attack anything and during summer, they stay in the water to refresh themselves.

-We continued along the river toward a place where our guides knew that rhinos come to bath.
+We continued along the river toward a place where our guides knew rhinos came to bath.
 We eyed a rhino through the high grass and silently approached it.
 Rhinos have warm blood and when they are hot, they come to refresh themselves in water ponds near the river.
-Usually males (bulls) stay alone, while females (cows) stay with their calves for 4-5 years.
+Usually, males (bulls) stay alone, while females (cows) stay with their calves for 4-5 years.
 However, they come to the same pond and bath together.
 They are herbivorous and attack only to protect themselves.

-At noon, we had a picnic lunch on a wooden platform built up in a tree, next to the river.
+At noon, we had a picnic lunch on a wooden platform built up in a tree next to the river.
 After eating our cold dhal bhat, we went into the jungle.
 We saw many spotted deer, we had to take off our shoes to cross a small river, and another leech bit my foot.
-We launched again in the jungle along a footpath flanked by tall grass.
-There, Ramo had to walk carefully and he kept his bamboo stick in a fight position.
+We launched again in the jungle along a footpath with tall grass.
+There, Ramo had to walk carefully and keep his bamboo stick in a fight position.
 When we saw a tiger trace in a muddy place, we quietly sat down, waited in silence, and hoped to see a wild animal.
 Nothing happened, though.
 No tiger!

-When we turned back at the agency, I negotiated a new activity package, including elephant safari, a ticket to Lumbini, and a ride to Sauraha’s bus stand.
-In the evening, I had dinner with Thomas at the restaurant of the ecolodge and tried the malai kofta (vegetarian balls, in curry sauce, with tomatoes, onions, and vegetables).
+When we returned to the agency, I negotiated a new activity package including an elephant safari, a ticket to Lumbini, and a ride to Sauraha’s bus station.
+In the evening, I had dinner with Thomas at the restaurant of the eco-lodge and tried the malai kofta (vegetarian balls in curry sauce with tomatoes, onions, and vegetables).
 Thomas was Lithuanian and he had worked at a bar in London.
 During winter, he was traveling through South-East Asia where it was warm and cheap.

 The third day in Sauraha

-I had a generous breakfast at my eco-lodge (yogurt with muesli, eggs, toasted bread with honey, and milk coffee) and then I went to the riverbank to watch the elephant bath.
+I had a generous breakfast at the eco-lodge (yogurt with muesli, eggs, toasted bread with honey, and milk coffee) and then I went to the riverbank to watch the elephant bath.
 The place was already very crowded.
-There were lots of Indians that quickly crossed the border for a short trip, and everybody was waiting for the elephants to come.
-I talked with a French man that had just come from Lumbini and picked up the necessary information for my next destination.
-When three elephants came with their mahouts (caretaker), we started to take photos while the elephant was showering the people that climbed on its back.
+There were lots of Indians who quickly crossed the border for a short trip, and everybody was waiting for the elephants to come.
+I talked with a French man who had just come from Lumbini and picked up the necessary information for my next destination.
+When three elephants came with their mahouts (caretaker), we started to take photos while the elephant was showering people climbing on its back.

-In the afternoon, I went on an elephant safari in the buffer zone of the Chitwan National Park, in the Baghmara forest.
-My entrance permit was checked again at a counter office, and four persons got on a wooden platform with a fence, built on the back of each elephant.
-John from the United States sat on my right, while at our back was sitting a Nepalese family.
+In the afternoon, I went on an elephant safari in the buffer zone of the Chitwan National Park, the Baghmara forest.
+They checked my entrance permit at the counter office, and four persons got on a wooden platform with a fence built on the back of each elephant.
+John from the United States sat on my right, while at our back we had a Nepalese family.
 He talked on the phone during the whole one-hour ride.
 She suckled her baby girl who otherwise was crying all the time.
-And all these happened during our trip, on the back of an elephant.
+And all these happened during our trip on the back of an elephant.

-The mahouts guided the elephants along a route that first went through a forest, and then descended to the Rapti River, where we disturbed some crocodiles when we crossed through the water.
-When we reached a meadow, a one-horn rhino was calmly grazing and had a white bird sitting on his back, exactly like in the National Geographic documentaries.
+The mahouts guided the elephants along a route going through a forest and then descending to the Rapti River, where we found crocodiles when we crossed through the water.
+When we reached a meadow, a one-horn rhino was calmly grazing and had a white bird sitting on his back (exactly like in the National Geographic documentaries).